 Simple Lo Mein is what I call this vegetable lo mein recipe because it is really simple to make and it also tastes delicious.
 Imagine a delicious noodle dish that you can make in less than 30 minutes, it doesn’t get better than this.
 I use dried egg noodles for this recipe, instead of fresh ones […]

 Sweet Pepper Relyeno or Stuffed Sweet Peppers is an appetizer or main dish consisting of mini sweet peppers and ground pork.
 The ground pork was combined with spices and seasonings (which is somewhat similar to the mix in Lumpiang Shanghai), topped over the sweet pepper, pan-fried, and finished-up by baking.
-Please do not confuse […]
+Please do not confuse this […]

 All of us have our own concept of fried rice.
 In my case, I had this notion ever since I was a kid.
 Fried rice to me is not as simple as it sound; it is a medley of different ingredients collaborating together to produce colorful and great tasting rice dish.
 I held on this […]